Removes the first occurrence of dynamic clause Clause from module M.

 Head :- Body

 where Head is of type callable and the principal functor of Head is the name of a dynamic procedure.
-If specified, Module must be an atom.
+If specified, then Module must be an atom.

 retract(Head) means retract the unit-clause Head.
 The exact